sherbolotarbaev/git_ingest/README.md

 Turn any Git repository into a prompt-friendly text ingest for LLMs.

-You can also replace hub with ingest in any GitHub URL to access the corresponding digest.

 ## 🚀 Features

 - **Easy code context**: Get a text digest from a Git repository URL or a directory